 - This is controversial so first, a disclaimer: This is not for everyone.
 Spending habits, excessive debt, or personal convictions may preclude you from even considering this.
 So don’t.
 BUT.
 If you pay off your credit card balance every month, (or if you have a big, upcoming purchase) consider the Disney Visa Card.
 You get points for signing up and points for purchases all which translate into dollars to use for any thing Disney, including park tickets.
 Since park tickets never go on sale (at least not to my knowledge) this can be a very happy thing.
 One year we had enough points for four park tickets plus some leftover to go toward our hotel.
 For us, it’s been a built in vacation savings account of sorts, and an opportunity to teach the kids how to use a credit card responsibly.

-- Arrive early, stay late: Give yourself plenty of time (it takes a while simply to get through the parking lot/monorail) to be in the park when the gates open and know exactly which ride to run to… which, if you’re smart, will be one of the more popular ones (Space Mountain, Seven Dwarves Mine, Splash Mtn.) since opening is one of the least crowded times.
+- Arrive early, stay late: Give yourself plenty of time (it takes a while simply to get through the parking lot/monorail) to be in the park when the gates open and know exactly which ride to run to… which, if you’re smart, will be one of the more popular ones (Space Mountain, Seven Dwarves Mine, Splash Mountain) since opening is one of the least crowded times.
 And after the fireworks at night, don’t leave.
-Main Street (where the shops are) is open an hour later than the rides so keep riding!
-If you’re in line before the park closes, you’ll get to ride.
-We plan to end our day at the Magic Kingdom at Big Thunder Mountain Railroad and usually ride 3 – 4 times with little to no wait time.
-The best time to ride!
+Main Street (full of shops) is open an hour later than the rides so keep riding and do your souvenir shopping later!
+If you’re in line before the park closes, you’ll get on the ride.
+We usually end our day at the Magic Kingdom at Big Thunder Mountain Railroad and ride 3 – 4 times with little to no wait time.
+The best.
 We laugh ourselves silly.

 - Be smart with fast passes.
 They’re free with your ticket purchase.
 On crowded days they can save you from standing in line for everything. https://disneyworld.disney.go.com/plan/my-disney-experience/fastpass-plus/

 - Know the pros and cons of staying on property.
 Pros?
-You can use Disney’s bus transportation system (they even pick you up at the airport) and you don’t pay for park parking.
+You can use Disney’s bus transportation system (they even pick you up at the airport, so you don’t necessarily need to rent a car) and you don’t pay for parking.
 Staying on site allows you to completely immerse yourself in the whole “Disney Experience.”
 Make sure to take advantage of Disney’s hotel deals.
 You might have to dig for them on their website.
 When we stayed at one of the All Star hotels, one of their “budget” hotels but still super fun, we found a 30% off deal and paid less than $70 a night.
 Cons?
 Unless you’re able to stock up your mini-fridge before hand, you’ll be stuck with Disney prices for food.
 There is a McD’s on property but food is fairly expensive.